 Dear Premier Houston:

-We, the business improvement districts of Nova Scotia, are always ready to work with you, provide feedback from our members, aid with consultation, and provide ideas for how we can work together to help small business survive.
-Without action, our downtowns and main streets will look very different in 2022.
-More businesses will close, and our communities will feel this loss.
+Without these measures, our downtowns and main streets will look very different when we reach the end of the pandemic.
+Even as this day seems tantalizingly close, more businesses will close, and our communities will feel this loss.
 People who work in these businesses will lose their jobs.
-Through these past 20 months small businesses have been on the front lines in Nova Scotia, demonstrating steadfast commitment to public safety and their communities.
+Through these past two years, small businesses have been on the front lines in Nova Scotia, demonstrating steadfast commitment to public safety and their communities.
 Let us now show small business that their government has their back – that we are all in this together, and that we will all get out of this together.

 Downtown Dartmouth Business Commission

 Downtown Halifax Business Commission

 Downtown Truro Partnership

 Spring Garden Area Business Association

 Sydney Downtown Development Association